ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/contributing-guide/setup/macos.md

     1.5 Fork the repository:

-   Go to the [ToolJet GitHub repository](https://github.com/ToolJet/Tooljet), click on the 'Fork' button to create a copy of the repository under your own GitHub account.
+    Go to the [ToolJet GitHub repository](https://github.com/ToolJet/Tooljet), click on the **Fork** button to create a copy of the repository under your own GitHub account.

     1.6 Clone your forked repository: